I Spit on Your Grave 2: Release

 When seen by the British Board of Film Classification in a rough cut form for a video classification, Anchor Bay was informed that 27 cuts were needed to secure an 18 certificate for the film.
 The film was given a limited theatrical release in the United States on September 20, 2013, followed by an immediate home media release on DVD and Blu-ray on September 24.
 The uncut version (106 minutes) is available in Region 1 territories while the BBFC "18" version is sold in the UK in Region 2.

+In Germany just like the previous film, the sequel was placed on the List of Media Harmful to Young People restricting the access to adults only.

 In the US, the film was given a theatrical release in only one theater for one week.
 At the box office, the film made US$809.
 Internationally, it grossed $587,648 in Russia, $10,485 in Singapore, and $79,662 in Turkey.

 Critical response

 Critical response to the film was very negative.
-All eight reviews on the website, Rotten Tomatoes, are negative, resulting in a rating of 0%.
+All eight reviews on the website Rotten Tomatoes are negative, resulting in a rating of 0%.
 Dennis Harvey of Variety wrote that the film is "exactly the kind of bottom-feeding exploitation trash one expected the last time around".
 Kim Newman of Screen Daily wrote, "Monroe’s first working-over of this material was at least competent, but this is, at once, too ugly to laugh at and too ridiculous to take seriously."
-Annlee Ellingson of the Los Angeles Times wrote that the film starts off promising but degenerates into a "mount of toxic trash".
+Annlee Ellingson of the Los Angeles Times wrote that the film starts off promising but degenerates into a "mound of toxic trash".
 Serena Whitney of Dread Central rated it 2/5 stars and wrote, "Although the initial premise is frightening and the film is competently shot, I Spit on Your Grave 2 pales in comparison to the original remake."
 Pat Torfe of Bloody Disgusting rated it 2.5/5 stars and wrote, "Everything about this film feels like a 'been there, done that' deal, and largely, that's what it is."

 Sequel

 In March 2015, Anchor Bay Entertainment announced I Spit on Your Grave III: Vengeance Is Mine, the third installment of the film series.
 Sarah Butler returned to her role as Jennifer Hills and R.D.
 Braunstein served as director of the film.
-It was released on DVD and Blu-ray on October 20, 2015.
+It was released on DVD and Blu-ray on October 20, 2016.